abulka/pynsource/pynsource/trunk/Readme.txt

  - Import a python file and it will be reverse engineered and represented as UML.
  - Import multiple files by multiple selecting files (hold ctrl and/or shift) in the file open dialog.
  - Import recursively at your own peril - too many classes will clutter you diagrams.
- - Layout is a bit dodgy so arrange you layout a little and then screen grab (using your favourite screen grabbing tool) or print.
+ - Layout is a bit dodgy so arrange your layout a little and then do a screen grab (using your favourite screen grabbing tool) or print.
  - You cannot add new classes in the GUI, this is just a reverse engineering tool.
 You can however delete uncessesary classes by right clicking on the node.

 Run the Command Line tool pynsource.py and: